Canada's COVID-19 Economic Response Plan

 Canada Emergency Wage Subsidy

-Provides a 75% wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15 to August 29, 2020.
+Provides a 75% wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15.
+The program has now been extended to December 19 with a relaxed eligibility criteria.
 Learn more about the Canada Emergency Wage Subsidy.

 Organizations can also review the 10% Temporary Wage Subsidy for employers.